 - Marfan syndrome type II

 Marfan syndrome is a genetic disorder that affects connective tissue, which is the material between cells of the body that gives the tissues form and strength.
 Connective tissue is found all over the body and multiple organ systems may be affected in individuals with Marfan syndrome.
 The heart and blood vessels (cardiovascular), skeletal, and eye (ocular) systems are most often affected.
 Major symptoms include overgrowth of the long bones of the arms and legs, abnormal side-to-side curvature of the spine (scoliosis), indentation or protrusion of the chest wall (pectus), dislocation of the lenses of the eyes (ectopia lentis), nearsightedness (myopia), widening (aneurysm) and tear (dissection) of the main artery that carries blood away from the heart (aorta), floppiness of the mitral valve (mitral valve prolapse) and backward flow of blood through the aortic and mitral valves (aortic and mitral regurgitation).
 The specific symptoms and the severity of Marfan syndrome vary greatly from case to case.
-Marfan syndrome is inherited as an autosomal dominant trait.
+Marfan syndrome is inherited as an autosomal dominant trait, meaning that only one abnormal copy of the Marfan gene inheited from one parent is sufficient to have the condition.
 Defects or disruptions (mutations) of the fibrillin-1 (FBN1) gene have been linked to Marfan syndrome and related disorders.

 The specific symptoms of Marfan syndrome vary greatly from case to case.
 Some individuals will develop only a few mild or isolated symptoms; others will develop more serious complications.
 In most cases, Marfan syndrome progresses as individuals grow older.
 In some infants, Marfan syndrome may cause severe, rapidly progressive complications during infancy, often quickly affecting multiple organ systems early in life.
 Marfan syndrome can potentially affect many systems of the body including the heart, blood vessels, skeleton, eyes, lungs, and skin.

 Individuals with Marfan syndrome often develop distinct physical findings especially an abnormally thin physique and disproportionately long, slender arms and legs (dolichostenomelia) due to overgrowth of the long bones.
 In addition, affected individuals usually have abnormally long, slender fingers (arachnodactyly).
-People with Marfan syndrome are usually very tall and thin.
+People with Marfan syndrome are usually very tall and thin in comparison to unaffected family members but not necessarily in comparison to the general population.
 They can lack muscle tone (hypotonia) and have little fat under the skin (subcutaneous fat).

 A variety of skeletal malformations affect individuals with Marfan syndrome including overgrowth of the ribs, which can push the breastbone (sternum) inward resulting in a sunken chest (pectus excavatum) or outward resulting in a protruding chest (pectus carinatum).
 Additional symptoms include abnormally loose or flexible joints (joint hypermobility), flat feet (pes planus), fingers that are permanently bent or "fixed" and cannot extend or straighten fully (camptodactyly), and reduced extension of the elbow.
 In some cases, the joints may be unaffected or may become tight and stiff (contractures).
 Some individuals have an abnormally deep hip socket (acetabulum) with deep insertion of the head of the long bone (femur) of the leg (protrusio acetabulae) and signs of erosion.
 Many individuals with Marfan syndrome develop spinal abnormalities such as progressive curving of the spine (scoliosis) that may be mild or severe.
 Scoliosis may be associated with back pain in some cases.
 In children, skeletal abnormalities may progress during growth.